AdobeDocs/federated-audience-composition.en/help/start/access-prerequisites.md

 To securely enable Federated Audience Composition to access your databases, contact your Adobe representative to get the IP addresses of the Federated Audience Composition servers that will access them.

-Add these IP addresses to your allow list to grant access for Federated Audience Composition."
+Add these IP addresses to your allow list to grant access for Federated Audience Composition.

 ## Guardrails & limitations {#fac-guardrails}